SyrahTest/syrahtest-jvm/readme.md

 * Annotations allow data sources to be configured and made available inside of test methods
 * An assertion framework allows multiple assertions to be made inside of a test without failing the test immediately
 * A number of Aspects are available for you to easily attach SyrahTest to your existing test suites.

+Given a JSON payload or a HTML/XML payload